When is stretching your psoas muscles the right thing to do?

 How do foot injuries cause psoas muscles to get tight?

 An injury to leg or foot causes us to lift up the leg or foot and to hobble in walking; lifting the leg and hobbling involve the psoas muscles.
-Any injury that results in guarding a leg or foot may trigger psoas problems down the line.
+Over the lengthy period of healing, a tension habit forms.
+Any injury that results in guarding a leg or foot may, and often does, trigger psoas problems down the line.

 How does excessive sitting and insufficient movement cause psoas muscles to get and stay tight?